Rubyrubylai/github-actions-monitor/README.md

 ## 6. State Management & Persistence

-- **Decision**: Used a local file-based persistence mechanism to store the lastRunTime and notified event keys.
+- **Decision**: Used a local file-based persistence mechanism to store the lastRunTime and alreadySeenKeys.
+The state is synchronized to the disk after each polling cycle.
 - **Reasoning**: This approach ensures that the monitor can resume from its last known state after restarts, providing continuity in monitoring without requiring complex database setups.
+- **Trade-off**: The entire state file is rewritten during each update.
+While this write overhead is not ideal for massive datasets, it ensures atomic writes and keeps the implementation simple.
+For future scaling, a batch-save strategy (every N cycles) can be implemented.

 ## 7. State Cleanup

 - **Decision**: Implemented periodic cleanup of the local state file to remove entries older than 7 days.
 - **Reasoning**: This prevents the state file from growing indefinitely, ensuring efficient storage usage and maintaining optimal performance over time.
+- **Trade-off**: Cleanup is performed synchronously before the save operation.
+While this slightly increases the latency of the save phase, it simplifies the implementation and ensures that stale entries are consistently removed.

 ## 8. Rate Limiting Handling